tywalch/electrodb/README.md

 ### Put Record
 Provide all *required* Attributes as defined in the model to create a new record. **ElectroDB** will enforce any defined validations, defaults, casting, and field aliasing.
 A Put operation will trigger the `default`, and `set` attribute callbacks when writing to DynamoDB.
 By default, after performing a `put()` or `create()` operation, ElectroDB will format and return the record through the same process as a Get/Query.
 This process will invoke the `get` callback on all included attributes.
 If this behaviour is not desired, use the [Query Option](#query-options) `response:"none"` to return a null value.

-This example includes an optional conditional expression
+Note: This example includes an optional conditional expression

+Example:
 ```javascript
 await StoreLocations
   .put({